Bulletin #2517, Maine Maple Tours: Guidance During COVID-19

 Serving food (such as breakfasts) on-site should be avoided.
 If you decide to offer on-site food, keep in mind the following:

-- For contact tracing purposes, maintain records of customers, including one customer name and contact information per party and the server of the table, for at least 21 days.
+- For contact tracing purposes, maintain records of customers, including one customer name and contact information per party, the server of the table, and the date they were in the establishment, for at least 21 days.
+This does not apply to counter- and window-service without waitstaff.

-- Guests may remove their facemasks only when seated.
+- Share and enforce that guests may remove their facemasks only when seated.

-- Have a staff member trained to safely and regularly sanitize all tables or high-touch surfaces.
+- Have a staff member trained to safely and regularly clean and disinfect all tables or high-touch surfaces.

 Parking and Welcome Area Layout (Day of)